Is BetterHelp Covered By Insurance?

 Mental health options for people without insurance coverage

-People who don’t have health insurance that covers online therapy may be able to get coverage for traditional therapy in some cases.
-Sometimes, insurance covers traditional in-person therapy that is considered medically necessary.
+People who seek support for mental health but don’t have health insurance that covers online therapy may be able to get coverage for traditional therapy in some cases.
+Many insurance plans cover traditional in-person therapy that is considered medically necessary.
+To find out what your plan covers, call your insurance provider.
+In some cases, individuals with low income may be able to apply for a sliding scale of payment with some providers depending on how much they make.

 30,000+ therapists with diverse specialties